crts314/EJNotes/chapter6.md

 console.log(happyRabbit.hasOwnProperty("speak")); // → false
 ```

-We have seen before that the method `Object.keys` allows to list all the property names of an a object as an array.
+We have seen before that the method `Object.keys` allows to list all the property names of an object as an array.
 This array will not include the properties coming from its prototype.

 ```javascript